OsmanRodrigues/bshelf-dapp/README.md

   0x7b22616374696f6e223a226372656174655368656c66222c202264617461223a7b226f776e6572223a22307866333946643665353161616438384636463463653661423838323732373963666646623932323636227d7d
   ```
   interact
-    - access your terminal in another window and input these `cartesi cli` instructions below:
+    - *via `cartesi cli`*, access your terminal in another window and input these instructions below:

     ```sh
     cartesi send generic \